JoeyStanley/real/_posts/2017-04-10-brother-joseph.md

 title:  "Brother Joseph"
 date:   2017-04-10 15:42:00 -0400
 tags: [Side Projects]
-excerpt: I had the fun opportunity to be a guest in a pocast today!
+excerpt: I had the fun opportunity to be a guest in a podcast today!
 "Faith Promoting Rumors" is a new podcast that my brother and dad started that explores Mormon myths and culture.
 Having published on an interesting linguistic quirk about Mormon culture—the alternation between calling someone either as "Brother Jones" or as "Bob"—I was asked to talk about my research and about this convention in Mormon culture generally.
 ---

 <div class="biglink"><a href="http://faithpromotingrumors.com/12" title="go to FPR podcast site" class="nodot">Listen to the <br /> interview here!</a></div>